The Rationale for the Translation of Peculiar Latin Terms

 In English we commonly say presently, but this is more often understood of time, than of place, and so presently will not be employed to avoid confounding these terms.

-Nota bene: when praesentialiter is followed by other adverbs, such as essentialiter or potentialiter these are similar translated in the same way, as part of the same construction, as in the phrase: God is everywhere in all creatures by means of His Essence, presence, and power [Deus ubique in omni creatura essentialiter, praesentialiter, potentialiter est.]: Master Peter Lombard, First Book of Sentences, D. XXXVII, ch.
+Nota bene: when praesentialiter is followed by other adverbs, such as essentialiter or potentialiter these are similarly translated in the same way, as part of the same construction, as in the phrase: God is everywhere in all creatures by means of His Essence, presence, and power [Deus ubique in omni creatura essentialiter, praesentialiter, potentialiter est.]: Master Peter Lombard, First Book of Sentences, D. XXXVII, ch.
 1, at the end.

 Similarly: when praesentialitas is used in conjunction with terms connoting temporal relations it will be translated as « being present », as in the sentence: « since the same thing is now truly cognized under a reckoning of being future [ratione futuritionis], now under a reckoning of being past [ratione praeteritionis], now under a reckoning of being present [ratione praesentialitatis] »: St. Bonanventure, Sent., Bk.
 I, d.
 41, a.
 2, q.
 1, 4 arg. ad opp..